jonathancrabtree/Circleator/tutorials/snps_and_indels.md

 ***
 <a name="ex1"></a>

-## Reading variants from VCF files
+## Reading single-sample variants from VCF files

 <a name="ex1_download_files"></a>